charlielangridge/FathomStatsDisplay/README.md

 ## Getting Started <a name = "getting_started"></a>

+*You'll need a Fathom account - if you don't have one, feel free to use our referal code: [https://usefathom.com/ref/BYODNP](https://usefathom.com/ref/BYODNP) - you'll get $10 off your first invoice and we get a little something too*

 ### Prerequisites

 This package requires the following :

 - PHP 8.0 or higher
 - Laravel Nova 4.0 or higher
+- Fathom account with API access

 ### Installing